Welcome to our community!!

 For information on finding an ILADS (International Lyme and Associated Diseases Society) trained Lyme Literate Medical Doctor(LLMD) in your area, you will need to enable your email option in your profile in order to receive any recommendations, as we don't allow doctor's names and contact info to be posted on the forum for several reasons.
 You can enable your email option in your profile, under 'edit profile'.
 Be sure to click the submit button to actually save your preference.

-You can send me an email by clicking on my screen name or the small blue envelop under my screen name.
-I may have contact information for some LLMD's in your area as well., although I really don't know who accepts insurance and who doesn't.
-Please include your state and area that you would like to find a LLMD in and I will see how close I can get.
+You can send me an email by clicking on my screen name or the small blue envelope under my screen name.
+I may have contact information for some LLMD's in your area as well.
+Please include your state and area that you would like to find a LLMD in and I will see how close I can get to your

-You can also now email TBDA (Tick Borne Disease Alliance) at firstname.lastname@example.org
+You can email the Tick-Borne Disease Alliance at

-You will want to find an ILADS (International Lyme And Associated Diseases Society) trained doctor, as ID Docs (Infectious Disease Doctors) believe Lyme is hard to catch and easy to treat, and don't believe in the reality of chronic Lyme.
-Go to the ILADS site to read the new (2014) Treatment guidelines to get you started on your Lyme journey.www.ilads.org/lyme/ILADS_Guidelines.pdf
+You will want to find an ILADS trained doctor, as ID Docs (Infectious Disease Doctors) believe Lyme is hard to catch and easy to treat, and don't believe in the reality of chronic Lyme.
+Go to the ILADS site to read the new (2014) Treatment guidelines to get you started on your healing journey: www.ilads.org/lyme/treatment-guideline.php